takistakis/passata/README.md

 Requirements:

 - Python 3.5 or newer
-- Python libraries: click, PyYAML
+- Python libraries: click, PyYAML, pyinotify
 - Software: gpg, xdotool, dmenu, libnotify, xsel

 For example for Arch Linux run:

-`# pacman -S python-click python-yaml gnupg xdotool dmenu libnotify xsel`
+`# pacman -S python-click python-yaml python-pyinotify gnupg xdotool dmenu libnotify xsel`

 Install passata itself using `setup.py`.
 Note that doing so might make startup too slow and cause a noticeable latency on autotyping.
 You may